The Mount Rushmore State has two insurers offering 2021 health insurance. You can buy plans both on and off the Marketplace.

-South Dakota has about 837,000 residents—making it one of the least populated states.1 Just over half of the population get private health insurance through an employer.2 A small percentage buy Affordable Care Act (ACA) or Obamacare plans through the Health Insurance Marketplace.
-Roughly one third of all residents have government-funded health insurance through Medicare, Medicaid, and the Children’s Health Insurance Program.
+South Dakota has more than 886,000 residents—making it one of the least populated states.1 Just over half of the population get private health insurance through an employer.2 A small percentage buy Affordable Care Act (ACA) or Obamacare plans through the Health Insurance Marketplace.
+Roughly one-third of all residents have government-funded health insurance through Medicare, Medicaid, and the Children’s Health Insurance Program.

 South Dakota has not adopted Medicaid expansion under the ACA, which would give coverage to low-income adults without children.
-As a result, this has left 20,000 residents in the Medicaid coverage gap.
+As a result, this has left over 40,000 residents in the Medicaid coverage gap.
 A Medicaid expansion amendment may appear on the November 2022 ballot.

 Although more people would have medical benefits if the state expanded Medicaid, South Dakota still has a fairly low uninsured rate.
-As of 2018, 9% of the population lack health insurance.
-This figure is the same uninsured rate as the U.S. average.3
+As of 2019, 9.6% of the population lacked health insurance.
+This figure is just slightly higher than the U.S. uninsured rate average.3

 Buying South Dakota Health Insurance for Individuals, Families, and Self-Employed Entrepreneurs